vidjil/vidjil/doc/admin.md

 parent group.
 Any patient created for the parent group will be accessible by any member of one of the child groups.

-## Deletion Procedure
+## Adding an user to a group

+Adding a user to a group gives him access to the data of the group.
+This should be done only with explicit authorization of the group manager.

+## Removing an user from a group

-The way to delete a user from a group is to open the corresponding group and to click on the cross at the end of the line to remove the corresponding user.
+To remove  a user from a group, open the corresponding group and click on the cross at the end of the line.
-Datas will still be accessible for other users of this group.
+Data will still be accessible for other users of this group.

-If the user should no longer have access to an account, you can after that delete the user or simply remove acces by changing his password and/or restrain rights for his personnal group.
+If the user should no longer have access to an account, you can after that delete the user or simply remove access by changing his password and/or restrain rights for his personnal group.

 # Server Monitoring